Ronaldcdz/Dev-environment/README.md

 winget install --id=equalsraf.win32yank  -e
 ```

+### 8. Create a WSL user

-### 8. Open your chosen terminal emulator and create your WSL user and password
+Open your chosen terminal emulator and create your WSL user and password.
 The first time you install your Ubuntu WSL it will ask you to create a user profile, typing your user and password

 Is important to keep safe your password because you'll have to type it every time the